alikureishy/AI-isolation/README.md

     return 0.
 ```

-Even though this heuristic on its own is not very informative at intermediary board configurations, it does provide the information that all other heuristics try to approximate when the board is at the end game -- i.e, whether the given board configuration is a winning or losing configuration.
+Even though it is not very informative on its own for evaluating intermediary board configurations, it does provide the information that all other heuristics try to approximate -- i.e, whether the given board configuration is a winning or losing configuration.
 Therefore, it is utilized as a short-circuiting determination for every board configuration, prior to other heuristics being utilized, as will be visible in the code snippets below.

 ###### Open-Move score (open_move_score())

-This scoring only looks at the end game -- i.e, whether the player has actually won or lost.
-Any other game position returns a score of 0.
-This is essentially a very weak scoring mechanism that relies instead on the game tree being expanded all the way to the end.
-In the absence of such an expansion, this scoring mechanism offers no useful information.
+This scoring looks at the number of options available to the player in the present board configuration.
+It is a sufficiently useful metric and achieves a reasonable performance.

 ```
     score = winlose_score(game, player)